Personalized Patient Care: 19 Ideas for Vets to Gain Competitive Edge

-How are veterinarians personalizing the customer experience in the COVID-19 era?
+How are veterinarians personalizing the client experience?

 We spoke to Steve Manyak of Pine Animal Hospital about the ways his practice is meeting the challenges of finding new clients, promoting a brand, minimizing no-shows, and keeping customers safe in today’s world.
 The conversation is part of Weave’s In the Trenches, a new webinar series featuring in-depth discussions with industry experts.